ElectricRCAircraftGuy/wintile-reloaded/README.md

 ---

-# DO NOT CONTRIBUTE TO THIS REPO, nor open issues on it!
+# DO NOT CONTRIBUTE TO THIS REPO, nor open issues on it (except for conversation purposes perhaps)!
 Go help fix [WinTile](https://github.com/Fmstrat/wintile) instead.

 This is just a quick hack fix to get myself unblocked with a functional Window snapping tool in Ubuntu 22.04 again.
 See my notes above.